Nonprofit Technology Roadmap

 If you’ve ever said, “We tried roadmapping before and it didn’t work,” this is for you.

 I hear versions of the same story all the time.
-A roadmap gets built, presented, approved, and then real life happens.
+A nonprofit technology roadmap gets built, presented, approved, and then real life happens.
 Priorities shift.
 Staff turn over.
 Renewals move up.
 A “small” request turns into a surprise project.
 Two years later, the roadmap is stale and nobody trusts it.

 This article is a reset.
 It focuses on the minimum moves that make a roadmap survivable, even when leadership is non-technical, capacity is tight, and the board still wants clarity.